shashankbansal6/The-Apocalypse/README.md

 the adventurer has to go through different mazes filled with unknown creatures and traps!

+You need to have clojure installed on your terminal to play this game.
+To play clone the repo on your local computer and then run the command:

+<pre> lein repl </pre>

 This game has been created by Shashank Bansal and Boom Dej-Udom in Clojure.
 Have fun! and let us know if you have any feedback at sbansal6@illinois.edu.